dallinn/rebuy-interview/README.md

 # My Solution

 ## Quick start
-- Requirements
+### Requirements
 - Docker (Docker Desktop preferred)

-- Steps to get running
+### Steps to get running
-  - `$ some command todo`
+1) `$ some command todo`

 ## Explanation
 ### Framework
 I chose the PHP Laravel framework due to my experience with it and its simplicity for rapid prototyping.
 Sail - Laravel's default docker env - makes getting started a breeze.

 This might be a little heavy for such small requirements, and I could whip up a "simpler" POC with something like node/express, but this works and sets up a potential future for the app.

+### Authentication
+Sanctum - Again, Laravel has many packages that make rapid prototyping easy.

+Sanctum vs Passport: Since we are only doing an API and I'm not going to roll out my own Oauth2 for this (nor use Google/Facebook/etc aka "federated") I decieded to use the lighter Sanctum for token-based auth.